 What are you looking for in the winner of your category?

-We’re looking for someone who listens and tailors their guidance specific to each person they advise.
-They need to be able to show a great knowledge of all career routes available and be able to demonstrate a wide understanding of the business landscape in Oxfordshire, plus the career opportunities that are available.
-They need to have enthusiasm and a drive to help each individual find the next step that is right for them.
-They will be able to give examples of who and how they have helped people find the right career.
+We’re looking for someone who listens to and tailors their guidance to each person they advise.
+They need to show a great knowledge of all career routes available and be able to demonstrate a wider understanding of the business landscape in Oxfordshire, plus the career opportunities that are available.
+They need to have the enthusiasm and drive to help everyone they advise find their next step - one that is right for them.
+They should be able to give examples of who and how they have helped people find the right career.

 What would you say to anyone thinking about entering or nominating?

-There is lots of great work going on in a whole range of organisations by some hard working and dedicated people.
-Those who give brilliant advice and guidance that could be classed as a ‘Careers Champion’ are notoriously bad at celebrating their own success.
-They will just see it as ‘part of their job’ when in fact, they can have a profound impact steering people into a career that sets them up for life.
+There is a lot of splendid work already being done by some hard working and dedicated people within a whole range of organisations.
+Those who give brilliant advice and guidance are notoriously bad at celebrating their own success and they should be valued and recognised as a ‘Careers Champion.’
+Such individuals just see it as ‘part of their job’ when in fact, they have a profound impact steering people into a career that sets them up for life.
 If you are that person, put your hand up and enter yourself.
 If you know that person, then nominate them as they probably just think ‘it’s just what I do’.

 Tell us about your organisation’s experience of Apprenticeships

-The Engineering Trust continues to strive to fulfil its original goal both in the work it undertakes directly as a charitable organisation and also through its subsidiary company Engineering Trust Training Ltd that delivers engineering and manufacturing apprenticeships in Oxfordshire and surrounding counties.
+The Engineering Trust continues to strive to fulfil its original goal both in the work it undertakes directly as a charitable organisation and through its subsidiary company Engineering Trust Training Ltd that delivers engineering and manufacturing apprenticeships in Oxfordshire and surrounding counties.
+Our training facility, The Engineering Skills Academy recently opened in Bicester, it focusses on further enhancing the quality of our apprenticeship delivery and offers local employers a provision dedicated to training their existing and future workforce.

 About the Awards

-The awards are now closed.
-Finalists will be announced during Oxfordshire Apprenticeships Hour (hashtag #OAHour) on Twitter @OxonApprentice from 13:00 on Thursday 14 April.
-Winners will be announced at a live virtual ceremony on Thursday 19 May 2022.
+The awards will be open for entries and nominations until midnight on the evening of Friday 17 February 2023.
+Finalists will be announced during Oxfordshire Apprenticeships Hour (hashtag #OAHour) on Twitter @OxonApprentice from 13:00 on Thursday 20 April 2023.
+Winners will be announced at a special awards ceremony on Thursday 18 May 2023.

 If you would like the opportunity to support the Awards, please get in touch.

-Join us for Oxfordshire Apprenticeships Hour (#OAHour) on Twitter @OxonApprentice from 13:00 every Thursday for latest on the Awards and join in the conversation using the hashtag #OAAwards2022.
+Join us for Oxfordshire Apprenticeships Hour (#OAHour) on Twitter @OxonApprentice from 13:00 every Thursday for latest on the Awards and join in the conversation using the hashtag #OAAwards2023.